 The City of Johnston recommends trunk injections in healthy ash trees because injections are absorbed and distributed throughout the tree quickly (typically in 1 to 4 weeks) and are very effective.
 Research has shown that tree injections are tolerated in healthy green ash trees, especially if treatments are applied once every two years, small volumes of product are injected, and injection holes are small and shallow.
 Rotate annual trunk injections with other management options to decrease the possibility of long-term damage.

-TREE REMOVAL - Removal of your ash tree may be necessary if it appears damaged, unhealthy or susceptible to EAB.
+Removal of your ash tree may be necessary if it appears damaged, unhealthy or susceptible to EAB.
 Determine if your ash tree has EAB signs and symptoms by calling a trusted tree and landscaping contractor.

-You may also reach out to the City of Johnston's Forest Crew Leader Tracy Irwin for help.
-He may be reached at 515-727-8091.
+You may also reach out to the City of Johnston's Parks Department for help at 515-727-8091.